MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 1. Refresh your admin center page so your new group appears.

-2. In the admin center groups list, click the group you want to change, and then on the **Settings** tab, select **Allow external senders to email this group**.
+2. In the admin center groups list, select the name of the group you want to change, and then on the **Settings** tab, select **Allow external senders to email this group**.

 4. Choose **Save**.